jzuhone/acispy/doc/source/loading_data.rst

 Often, one will want to fetch data directly from the Chandra engineering archive and the commanded states database within a particular date and time range.
-The method :meth:`~acispy.data_container.DataContainer.fetch_from_database` enables this functionality.
+The :class:`~acispy.dataset.ArchiveData` class enables this functionality.
 The MSIDs you want to extract must be specified.
-You may either specify a set of states using the ``state_keys`` keyword argument; otherwise the full default set will be loaded.
+You may either specify a set of states using the ``state_keys`` keyword argument;
+otherwise the full default set will be loaded.

 .. code-block:: python

-    from acispy import DataContainer
+    from acispy import ArchiveData
     tstart = "2016:091:01:00:00.000"
     tstop = "2016:097:03:30:57.231"
     msids = ["1deamzt", "1dpamzt"]
     states = ["pitch", "ccd_count"]
-    dc = DataContainer.fetch_from_database(tstart, tstop, msid_keys=msids,
+    ds = ArchiveData(tstart, tstop, msid_keys=msids, state_keys=states)
-                                           state_keys=states)

 By default, the MSIDs are not at identical time values.
 You can enforce that the MSID data is interpolated to a common set of times by passing in the keyword